[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Same design as the 1980 version, but with the later range of teams.

 1983: The poster moved to a vertical display, and the box sets disappeared.
-Team numbers reached 473, (with 501-509 and 540-560 of course).
+Team numbers reached reference 473, (with 501-509 and 540-560 of course).
 C201-C203 joined the accessory range, which was still pretty impressive.

-1984: This one was a similar design, and saw the arrival of the 61XXX number range for accessories.
+1984: This one was a similar design, and saw the arrival of the 61xxx number range for accessories.
 These reached 61207, but lost C118, C129, C144, C166, C169, C173, C186 and C187.
-A clean up caused by the re-box of the accessories, I suppose.
-Team numbers finally caught up to 560, and stood at 567 (with 306 actually available to buy).
+A clean up caused by the re-numbering and re-boxing of the accessories, I suppose.
+Team numbers had finally caught up to 560, and stood at 567 (with 306 actually available to buy).
+Shop teams were reduced to a top 75.

 1985: A bigger poster, with lovely clear team pictures that showed teams to 613 (319 available).
 The accessory range was at 61209, but lost both World Cups (61119 & 61182), and the first aid set (61184).
-Shop teams were reduced to a top 75, but the whole range featured in the trade catalogue this time out.
+The Jules Rimet and the First Aid set were still on a request list though.

 Catalogues 1986-1991.